JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/deepseek.md

 Official website https://www.deepseek.com/

 Established in 2023, DeepSeek (深度求索) is a Chinese firm committed to turning Artificial General Intelligence (AGI) into reality.

-They aim to decode the enigma of AGI with a sense of curiosity.
 They approach the fundamental queries with a long-term perspective.

 ## Connect your Provider account